Visiting the gallery

 Gallery audio guides

-This room is organised to represent the distinctive regional cultures that flourished in what is now Mexico from around 2000 BCE until the conquest of the Aztec Empire by Spain in 1521.
+This room is organised to represent the distinctive regional cultures that flourished in what is now Mexico from around 2000 BC until the conquest of the Aztec Empire by Spain in 1521.

 Take a virtual tour